-Screenwise sat down with Anna Lee, our star tutor for the upcoming June 15 Screen Acting Beginners Course to learn more about her acting journey under our Tutor Spotlight series.
+Screenwise sat down with Anna Lee, our star tutor for our series of Screen Acting Beginners Short Courses to learn more about her acting journey under our Tutor Spotlight series.
 Anna Lee famously studied under Hayes Gordon for three years at the Ensemble Studios in Sydney.
 She has also performed with theatre companies across the country with some of her credits including: National tour of Agnes of God and Calendar Girls for John Frost Organisation, Private Lives, Hey Fever for Peter and Ellen Williams, Zastrozzi at the Nimrod and many more.

 It is not about the way you look or your fashion sense and it is certainly not about ego – it is about being authentic to your own self and bringing that to your work – Screenwise Tutor, Anna Lee.